TheSignPainter98/emblem/docs/src/directives/if.md

 # `.if`

-This directive allows for the selection of a single branch (or none) by use of a condition.
+This directive allows for the selection of a single branch (or none) by use of a [condition][condition].
 This directive takes two forms:

 ```emblem